Gloria Pride Rayborn Scholarship

 4. A desire to serve humanity after completing degree work.

 5. Majoring in a degree program in the College of Agriculture, Environment, and Nutritional Sciences (Animal and Veterinary Sciences; Agribusiness; Environment, Natural Resources and Plant Sciences; or Food and Nutritional Sciences).

 6. Each scholarship recipient is Required to attend one Tuskegee University Local Alumni Meeting per semester during the award year and perform a minimum of 10 hours of community service of which five hours must be related to the alumni scholarship fundraising projects.
 All community service hour must be confirmed by the CAENS designee.

 APPLICATIONS and SUBMISSIONS

-Applications for the GLORIA P. RAYBORN MEMORIAL SCHOLARSHIP can be obtained online at www.raybornmanor.com.
+Applications for the GLORIA P. RAYBORN MEMORIAL SCHOLARSHIP can be obtained online at https://www.raybornmanor.com.
 They will also be available through the Counseling Offices of Bullock, Colbert and Macon County High Schools.
-Applicants may submit applications between January 2 and April 25, 2018 for the $1000.00 scholarships.
-Applications may be submitted by e-mail to email@example.com, mailed to Gloria Rayborn Scholarship Fund 2310 County Road 89 Tuskegee, Alabama or submitted to an active member of the Local Tuskegee University Alumni Association.
+Applicants may submit applications between January 30,2020 and April 25, 2020 for the $1000.00 scholarship.
+Applications may be submitted by e-mail to [email protected], mailed to Gloria Rayborn Scholarship Fund 2310 County Road 89 Tuskegee, Alabama or submitted to the Tuskegee University Local Alumni Association at Post Office Box 1097 Tuskegee Institute, Alabama 36087.
 All applications will be reviewed by the Scholarship Awards Committee of the Tuskegee University Local Alumni Club.